harmonyideas/python-scripts/README.md

 # RandomStuff
-Just some random stuff with Python
+Just some random scripts with Python and Powershell

 CommmonInteger.py - Find the common integer given a list
 Fib.py - Fibonacci number generator